EinYakAmNil/CC-PBSA/README.md

 The installation of some of the components is not trivial and differs depending on the OS.
 The following sections will be about some problems that might occur.
+The installation of GROMACS will not be covered here though, since it has a well [documented site](http://manual.gromacs.org/2019.2/install-guide/index.html) already.

 ### Linux

 #### python3-pymol

 This module does not seem to exist in in PyPI, so you have to get it from somewhere else.
-On Ubuntu the software exists in the apt repository, so to install that just use:
+On Ubuntu the software exists in the apt [repository](https://packages.ubuntu.com/disco/python3-pymol), so to install that just use:

 `sudo apt install python3-pymol`